Non-Emergency Patient Transport and reclaiming travel costs

 There are two types of transport support available to help you get to your hospital or clinic appointment.

-The Patient Transport Service (PTS) is a free service provided to and from hospital appointments for patients with a medical need for transport.
+The Medical Non-Emergency Transport service (MNET) is a free service provided to and from hospital appointments for patients with a medical need for transport.
+It's commissioned jointly by NHS Scarborough and Ryedale and NHS Vale of York CCGs and is provided by Yorkshire Ambulance Service.

 The Healthcare Travel Costs Scheme (HTCS) is for patients who do not qualify for PTS, but who may be able to claim a refund for reasonable travel costs to appointments if they are on low incomes, or are in receipt of qualifying benefits.